tq-systems/meta-tq/meta-tq/doc/README.TQMa8Mx.md

 * SIM
 * QSPI NOR
   * see Known Issues
-* Audio
-  * Audio codec mic in not tested
 * DSI
   * DSI to DP bridge
 * HDMI ARC is untested